 Workbook – Bob Mould

 After the breakup of Hüsker Dü, Bob Mould went in a different direction with his solo debut.
 According to his biography, he’d been listening to a lot of Richard Thompson, and accordingly, much of Workbook is in a folk-based vein, not unlike the acoustic songs that he’d contributed to 1986’s Candy Apply Grey.
-Mould recruited Pere Ubu’s rhythm section to help, but otherwise Workbook is stripped down; the only other instrumentalist is Jane Scarpantoni, who contributes some pretty cello parts.
+Mould recruited Pere Ubu’s rhythm section to help, but Workbook is stripped down.
+The only other instrumentalist is Jane Scarpantoni, who contributes some pretty cello parts.

 The more upbeat pieces are akin to power pop, like the jangly ‘See A Little Light’ and the pretty ‘Wishing Well’, with its prominent cello parts.
 Despite the overall acoustic sound, Workbook closes with the ultra-heavy ‘Whichever Way The Wind Blows’, which dispenses with melody altogether and might be the most intense piece that Mould’s ever recorded.
 There’s also a beautiful opener ‘Sunspots’, and pretty melodic folk material like ‘Brasilia Crossed With Trenton’.